mitushaa/InternshipChallenge2020/README.md

  The goal of my project is to show the capabilities of a Recommendation Engine.<br>

    I'll be introducing following things:
-1. Recommendation System Using collaborative filtering with Python
+1. Recommendation System Using collaborative filtering
-2. Recommendation System Using Content Based System with Python
+2. Recommendation System Using Content Based System
-3. Recommendation System Using Hybrid Recommender with Python (Optional)
+3. Recommendation System Using Hybrid Recommender
-4. Context Aware Recommender System using Python(Optional)
+4. Context Aware Recommender System

 ## 1. Collaborative Filtering Recommender Systems
  ### **User-Based collaborative filtering**- <br>